2016-2017 Undergraduate & Graduate Catalog

 - Career and major exploration

 - Internships and cooperative education

 - Interviewing and resume/cover letter writing skills

 - Networking strategies

-The Career Center has two primary locations: 206 Student Services Building and 101B DeVos Center, (616) 331-3311, firstname.lastname@example.org.
-Appointments can be made between 8 a.m. to 5 p.m., Monday through Friday.
+The Career Center has two primary locations: 206 Student Services Building and 101B DeVos Center, (616) 331-3311, email@example.com.
+Appointments can be made between 8 a.m. and 5 p.m., Monday through Friday.
 Walk-in sessions are also available.
-Time for Ten is a walk-in program that allows for 10-minute individual consultation without an appointment during the academic year.
-You are encouraged to bring a copy of your resume.
-Students are assisted on a first-come, first-serve basis.
+Time for Ten is a walk-in program that allows for a 10-minute individual consultation without an appointment during the academic year.
 Services are also available at the L. William Seidman Center, L.V.
 Eberhard Center, and at the Cook-DeVos Center for Health Sciences in Grand Rapids; the Meijer Campus in Holland; the Muskegon Regional Center at Muskegon Community College; and the Traverse City Regional Center by appointment.
 Visit our website at www.gvsu.edu/careers/.

 LakerJobs is a free online job search tool bringing students and alumni thousands of internships, part-time and full-time career opportunities with Grand Valley employer partners.
 New opportunities are posted daily and it's free to use.